 2.95.
 "T-type temporary use spare tyre" means a type of temporary use spare tyre designed for use at inflation pressures higher than those established for standard and extra load tyres;

 2.96.
 "Tyre size designation" means a combination of letters, numbers and symbols which uniquely identify the size and structure of the tyre as set out in one of the standards of the organizations listed in Annex 7 or in the tables in Annex 6 to this regulation;

+2.xx “Metric sizes” have a tyre size designation of the following type:

+2.xx “High flotation tyre” means a tyre which is dimensionally larger and operates at a lower inflation pressure than the tire it replaces to provide improved flotation in off-the-road service.

+High Flotation sizes have a tyre size designation of the following type: